Vertex-Rage-Studio/WindowFlow/README.md

 # Running WindowFlow

+## Running from command line
+### Restoring session

 To run the example confing file you simply type:

 ```
 python windowflow.py -c config_test.cfg
 ```

-The example config file will run:
+Config file has simple line based format, where `|` is used as a separator.
+See [example of config file](https://github.com/Vertex-Rage-Studio/WindowFlow/blob/main/config_test.cfg) for description and example.The example config file will run:
 - explorer.exe pointint at C:\Users at location (100, 100) and size of window of (900,700)
 - it will open 2 new tabs in firefox, one pointing to google, one to bing (or if it's not launched - should launch a new window and open those 2 tabs)
 - it will run another explorer.exe (without path) at (500,300) and size of window of (900, 700)